kitzeslab/bioacoustics-model-zoo/README.md

 ### Inference:

-`model` is an OpenSoundscape CNN object which you can use as normal.
+`model` is an OpenSoundscape CNN object (or other class) which you can use as normal.

 For instance, use the model to generate predictions on an audio file: